 How do I find out more about Liposuction for Lipoedema?

 Liposuction for lipoedema is a very specialised form of liposuction and quite different from cosmetic surgery.
-We recommend that you seek out suitably qualified surgeons and consider your options very carefully.
+We recommend that you seek out suitably qualified surgeons for a personal consultation and advice and costs. consider your options very carefully.
 To date very few people have managed to get funding for private liposuction and most patients self fund their treatment.
 As most people require several operations, it can be very costly.

 I am hoping to get liposuction treatment and was wondering if you have a list of recommended surgeons?

 To date very few surgeons have published reports on the long-term effect of liposuction for lipoedema.
 As many of our members report that they have had very good results from liposuction with suitably qualified surgeons we hope that more will publish their results in the future.
-Liposuction surgeons are often invited to speak at Lipoedema UK conferences about their work.
+Mr Vasu Karri, a UK surgeon will be speaking at Lipoedema UK’s conference on 14th & 15th October 2017.
 Please visit our pages on liposuction and our 2016 and 2017 Conferences pages for more information. *

 How do I and/or my GP apply for funding to the NHS to cover Liposuction?

-Funding for liposuction treatments can only be obtained through each patient’s own GP who has to complete an application on your behalf and submit it to your own local Clinical Commissioning Group (CCG).
+Funding for liposuction treatments can only be obtained through a patient’s own GP who completes an application on your behalf and submits it to your own local Clinical Commissioning Group (CCG).

 Many Lipoedema patients are referred to St George’s Hospital Lymphoedema Clinic for diagnosis and treatment but it is important to understand that St George’s do not possess funding for Liposuction on the NHS and St Georges Hospital are not able to apply for funding for you.